NEXUSAT12/GOD-BOT1/README.md

 ## `Scan QR Code For Session`
 [![GOD Bot](https://repl.it/badge/github/quiec/whatsasena)](https://replit.com/@NEXUSAT12/GOD-BOT-1-MULTI-AUTH-SESSION-GENERATOR)

-## `PLEASE SCAN THE QR CODE AND UPLOAD THE SESSION AS SESSION.JSON  IF HAVE ANY ISSUE CONTACT ME`
+## `PLEASE SCAN THE QR CODE AND UPLOAD THE SESSION AS CREDS.JSON IN THE SESSION FOLDER IF HAVE ANY ISSUE CONTACT ME`

 ## ` BUILDPACKS`